 The College of Education and Human Development offers masters and doctoral programs in our two academic units – Human Development & Family Sciences and the School of Education.

 HDFS offers an M.S. and Ph.D. program designed to prepare the next generation of scholars for positions as researchers, professors, or leaders in human development, family studies, human services and related fields.
-We also offer an M.A. in Early Childhood Development & Programming, an interdisciplinary M.A. in Leadership in Disability Services and have a partnership with Thomas Jefferson University, allowing Human Services students the opportunity to apply for a master’s degree program in Couple and Family Therapy at TJU.
+We also offer an M.A. in Early Childhood Development & Programming, an M.A. in Leadership in Disability Services and a partnership with Thomas Jefferson University, providing Human Services students the opportunity to apply for a master's degree program in Couple & Family Therapy at TJU.